jamesben6688/coding/detail/code2.md

 0
 }
 ```

-133.
-truncate
-a
-list
-of
-messages
-down
-to
-size
-max_log_messages.For
-the
-sake
-of
-this
-problem, our
-"fair"
-truncation
-algorithm is as follows: Let
-X
-be
-the
-max
-log
-messages
-maintained
-per
-client.For
-each
-client: If
-the
-client
-has
-emitted > X
-messages, truncate
-the
-log
-messages
-for that client to X messages.If the client has emitted <= X messages, do not truncate the log messages for that client.
+133.truncate a list of messages down to size max_log_messages.For the sake of this problem, our "fair" truncation algorithm is as follows: Let X be the max log messages maintained per client.For each client: If the client has emitted > X messages, truncate the log messages for that client to X messages.If the client has emitted <= X messages, do not truncate the log messages for that client.
 The goal of this problem is to figure out the maximum value of x which causes the total number of messages retained across all clients to be <= max_log_messages.
-Write Findx, which takes the input list and max_log_messages and returns X.
+Write Findx, which takes the input list and max_log_messages and returns X. Example: Suppose there are 5 log clients, and their number of
-Example: Suppose
-there
-are
-5
-log
-clients, and their
-number
-of
-messages is: (A, 50), (B, 20), (C, 1000), (D, 50).(E, 400).Suppose
+messages is: (A, 50), (B, 20), (C, 1000), (D, 50).(E, 400).Suppose we want to have no more than 300 total messages after truncation.
-we
-want
-to
-have
-no
-more
-than
-300
-total
-messages
-after
-truncation.
 使用二分法猜答案O(nlgn)

-134.
-单元测试unittest
+135. 单元测试unittest
 ```python
 import unittest
 from Google.my_classes.class_1 import Demo